simonw/news-homepages/docs/adding.md

 ## Hide ads and pop ups

 If there are popups or ads that interfere with the screenshot, you should devise a file in [`sources/javascript`](https://github.com/palewire/news-homepages/tree/main/newshomepages/sources/javascript).
-It’s name should be slugged to match the Twitter handle of your site.
+Its name should be slugged to match the Twitter handle of your site.

 Here’s a generic example that would hide any elements with the id of `ad_unit` or class of `popup`.
 If you identify the id or class of a page element you'd like to hide, it could be inserted into the scheme.